randelldb/PressoTestWare/README.md

 This so called "counter" is stored in a database file.
 When needed the counter can be altered whitin the settings of the application (not recommended).

-The use is able to see the pressure rise and drop in some sort of graphical fashion e.g.
+The user is able to see the pressure rise and drop in some sort of graphical fashion e.g.
 - chart
 - range gauge
 - numeric